Committed to transparency and fiscal stewardship

-- The operating budget funds the operation and maintenance expenses for the day-to-day collection, conveyance and treatment of wastewater.
-It also provides income to the debt service fund.
-The primary revenue source for the operating budget is sewer service charges paid by our 37 customer communities.
-The district does not direct bill homes and businesses.
-Communities bill these fees and any additional fees as part of their utility charges.
+The Operating Budget funds the operation and maintenance expenses for the day-to-day collection, conveyance and treatment of wastewater.
+It also provides income to the debt service fund and the capital projects fund.
+The primary revenue source for the operating budget is sewer service charges paid by our 26 owner communities.
+The District does not directly bill homes and businesses.
+Communities bill these fees, as well as any additional fees, as part of their utility charges.
+The District’s fiscal year begins on January 1 of each year.

-- The capital projects budget together with the debt service budget funds construction of new and replacement facilities.
-The primary revenue sources for the capital projects budget are Clean Water Fund loans and interceptor and treatment plant connection charges.
+The Capital Projects Budget funds construction of new and replacement facilities.
+The primary revenue sources for this budget are Clean Water Fund loans, interceptor and treatment plant connection charges, and transfers from the operating fund.